spchheang/CambodianGenocide_DemographicEconomic_Replication/README.md

 - Always start with `MasterFile.m` to execute the full pipeline.
 - Make sure all CSV input files from Stata are placed in the `InputData/` directory.
-- The modular structure allows you to run each script independently as needed.
+- The modular structure allows each script to be run independently as needed.